mozilla/treeherder/docs/installation.md

   vagrant ~/treeherder$ yarn start:local
   ```

-  This will build the UI code in the ``dist/`` folder and keep watching for
+  This will build the UI code and keep watching for new changes.
-  new changes.

 * Visit <http://localhost:5000> in your browser (NB: port has changed).
 Note: There will be no data to display until the ingestion tasks are run.